Shagun-katariya/inveeSync-task/README.md

 http://localhost:3000
 ---

-##Assumption for Bulk upload CSV and Download Template:
+## Assumption for Bulk upload CSV and Download Template
-CSV column names must look like this:
+### CSV column names must look like this
         supplierItem	processDescription	qualityCheck	conversionRatio
         dummy1	      processdes1	        6	            4
         	      	                        3
         dummy3	      processdes3

-Download Error free CSV
+### Download Template
+    First, upload and fix bugs in the CSV files then you can download the updated CSV

 ---

+## Performance
-##Performance: Added Performance and other aspects image in the root directory
+   For security, we can add the API endpoint in the environment variable Added Performance and other aspects image in the root directory

 ---

+## Confusion
-##Confusion: There were a few aspects I didn’t fully grasp, such as the exact implementation of key validations.
+There were a few aspects I didn’t fully grasp, such as the exact implementation of key validations.
 For instance, I included some UI validations not explicitly mentioned in the requirements, which led to confusion.
 Additionally, I wasn’t entirely clear about the specific details regarding the tenant ID, is_job_work, and factory ID.
 With a better understanding of these elements, I’m confident I could have delivered the task more effectively

 ---

+## Result
-##Result: This was a great project, and I truly enjoyed working on it.
+This was a great project, and I truly enjoyed working on it.
 Thank you for the opportunity!
 Let’s connect if you feel my skills and approach align with your expectations

 ---